grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 Open a new tab in your browser and type in `localhost:8000` as the url to see the interactive visualization.

+## Clean Up
+When you are finished viewing the visualizations, be sure to run `drop table case_info_08282018` to remove the table from CPDB.

 ## Questions
 1. Is there a significant difference in the distribution of allegation categories in the new data (CPDB) compared to the old data?
-Visualization of allegation data distribution by category and compare with different versions of allegation tables - i.e. find allegation category distribution from previous version and compare with the current version of cpdb database (density charts)
+Visualization of allegation data distribution by category and compare with both versions of allegation tables (density charts)
-2. How are the allegation categories of the new data (CPDB) distributed geographically (can we create points on a map to show the distribution?)
-3. Similar to question 2, how are allegation categories distributed among beat id's?
-Can we compare the both the distribution of the old data and the new data? (maybe bubble density chart)
-  - a) Category Distribution percentage by Beat ID : This chart gives the visual concentric layers of category of allegations which also shows the relative strength of different categories - the girth of the circular segment represents the promoninece of the respective allegation categories
-  - b) Category percentage by Beat ID : With this visualisation we wanted to represent the relative size of allegation counts by the individual beat units of chicago police department
+2. Create a mapping: For each old category name, what is the most common new category name?
+This will help us establish a mapping from old category names to new category names.
+(E.g. "Neglect of Duty" records in the old data changed to "Neglect of Duty" in the new data 97.8% of the time.
+That means its safe to say that (Neglect of Duty => Neglect of Duty) is the mapping.
+If we see a record with "Neglect of Duty" in the old data but something different than "Neglect of Duty" in the new data, that might imply the category was changed to something significantly different, which may imply some foul play).
+We determined the "true" mapping based on which mapping was most common.
+The goal of this visualization is to allow the user to easily see the mapping.
+3.
 4. How have the allegation categories changed from the old data to the new (CPDB)?
 Are there more or less categories?
 What is the distribution for the categories, old and new? (pie chart or donut chart)

-## Answers
+## Quick Answers
-1. See `Question1`, `Distribution (Old DB)`, `Distribution (CPDB)` dashboard and sheets in the workbook.
-You may also look at the attached pictures: `Square Chart Distribution (Old DB).png` and `Square Chart (CPDB).png`  The first thing to note is the change in the allegation category names from the old data to the new data (CPDB).
-In the old data, there were many more categories and commonly used ones were "MISCELLANOUS", "ARESTEE-DURING ARREST", and "UNECESSARY PHYSICAL CONTACT 0N-DUTY."
-Not only is there a significant difference because of the category names, but one can also see there is also a difference where category names seem to be the same.
-For example, "Excessive Force" in the old data is only 5% whereas "Use of Force" in the new data is 35%.
-This could be due to name conventions changing, which is the main challenge of our theme.
-2. See `Question2` sheet in the workbook or see `Q2_heatmap.png`.
-Here we can see where allegations occurred and normalized categories for those allegations.
-3. See `Question3` and `Question3A` sheets in the workbook or `Q3.png` and `Q3A.png`.
-For each category, marked by color, you can see the distribution of allegation categories for CPDB where the size of the bubble indicates the % of allegations in a category in that particular beat.
-For example, beat 132 has a larger 'Operations/Personnel Violations' red bubble than others at 8.5% indicating that a larger percentage of those violations are committed in beat 132.
+1. See `Question1` dashboard in the workbook.
+You may also look at the attached pictures.
+2.
+3.
 4. See `/src/d3/index.html` or the two "Screen Shots" of the donut charts to see what the interactive vizualization might look like.
 Here, with "Old Category Dist" selected, you can see many more categories and a much more skewed distribution.
 When "New Category Dist" is selected, you can see less categories and a somewhat more even distribution where for example, the purple part is "Use of Force", which confirms what we have seen in previous visualizations such as the one for Question 1.